Understanding Risk in BC's Built Environment: World Bank UR+ Symposium Comes to Victoria

 John Sherstobitoff, Principal Seismic & Structures at Ausenco, Chair of National Building Code of Canada Standing Committee on Earthquake Design, and Founding President of Earthquake Engineering Research Institute-BC, agrees.
 “Working closely with the construction sector is an exciting development for those working on earthquake risk reduction – collaborations help us redefine what’s possible and shrink the gap between science, policy and real-world action.”

-The symposium will feature 3 plenary discussion and six workshops with topics such as:
+The April 16 and 17 symposium features 3 plenary discussions and six workshops, with topics such as:

-- How does the industrial, commercial, and institutional environment play a role in our capacity to withstand and recover from natural hazard events?
+- How does the built environment impact capacity to withstand and recover from natural hazard events?